The Best Audiobook Narrators Who Bring Novels to Life

 Marin Ireland

 We first discovered the narration of Marin Ireland when listening to the audiobook of Beartown by Fredrik Backman, and since that time she’s become one of our favorites.
-With a long list of Broadway and Off-Broadway acting credits to her name, as well as numerous on-screen roles, it’s no wonder she excels at bring books to life.
+With a long list of Broadway and Off-Broadway acting credits to her name, as well as numerous on-screen roles, it’s no wonder she excels at bringing books to life.

 My Friends book cover